gautammenghani/edulypta_challenge_solutions/Readme.md

 starts up.
 Don't forget to do that.
 You are free to name your memory cache whatever you wish, but it should show up in the /proc/slabinfo file.

+## Task14
+Now that you have the basics of lists, and we glossed over the custom allocators (the first cut at that task was much harder, you got off easy), it's time to move on to something a bit more old-school: tasks.

+For this task:
+  - Add a new field to the core kernel task structure called, wait for it, "id".
+  - When the task is created, set the id to your id.
+Imaginative, I know.
+You try writing these tasks.
+  - Add a new proc file for every task called, "id", located in the /proc/${PID}/ directory for that task.
+  - When the proc file is read from, have it print out the value of your id, and then increment it by one, allowing different tasks to have different values for the "id" file over time as they are read from.
+  - Provide some "proof" it all works properly.